-We study the number of changes of prefix assertions (PAs) required for each AS based on the two routing tables of July 1 and August 1, 2004.
-Each prefix addition or removal is counted once (i.e., resulting in one PA addition or removal) if the AS number of the AS owning that prefix does not changes.
+We study the number of prefix assertion (PA) changes required for each AS based on the two routing tables of July 1 and August 1, 2004.
+Each prefix addition or removal is counted once (i.e., resulting in one PA addition or removal) if the AS number of the AS owning that prefix does not change.
 If an AS number is newly added (or removed) during the month, all additions (or removals) of the prefixes owned by that AS are counted once as a whole.